Jolada rotti step-by-step recipe with photos.

 Jolada rotti served with homemade butter, and jhunka or ennegayi (stuffed eggplant curry) is the signature dish of north Karnataka.
 They are also known as 'bhakkri'.
 Unlike regular flatbread, they are not rolled using a rolling pin.
 Rather you need to pat the dough with your fingers to make them thin and flat.
 Even after making them for many years, my rottis are far from perfect.
 But they have improved tremendously with time.
 It may take slightly more effort than making roti/chapati, but the health benefits it brings along are absolutely worth the effort.

-9. Alternatively, place the dough in between to baking sheets and roll using a rolling pin
+9. Alternatively, place the dough in between baking sheets and roll using a rolling pin.